UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Related Work

-A sufficient condition for an RS to be individually/counterfactually fair is to remove the user's sensitive information in generating recommendations so that the recommendation outcome remains unchanged across various counterfactual scenarios \cite{personalized,selective}.
-Thus to measure individual fairness, AUC and F1 on attribute classification are commonly employed metrics \cite{personalized, selective}. \citet{personalized} and \citet{selective} proposed two main models/frameworks for personalized individual fairness of RS. \citet{personalized} proposed a framework for matching-based models using filters to remove attribute-specific information implicitly encoded in user embeddings.
-To remove a set of user-sensitive attributes, each attribute filter can be averaged to produce a filter for all of them.
-However, this method requires updates on all model parameters.
-It needs to train one model for each feature, which is not parameter-efficient and thus unsuitable for large language models. \citet{selective} proposed to append a prefix prompt to the input sequence of items and insert an adapter in the model to improve fairness on sequential-based encoder-only RS.
-However, for each attribute combination, a new prefix prompt and a new adapter must be trained from scratch, thus the method cannot properly handle the exponential combination of attributes.
-Both methods are not directly applicable to LLMs on RS since \citet{personalized} works on matching-based models where a specific embedding is generated for each user while \citet{selective} works on encoder-only models such as RNN and BERT which are not trained to handle natural-language-based recommendation prompts.
+A sufficient condition for RS to be counterfactually fair is to remove the user's sensitive information when generating recommendations so that the recommendation outcome remains unchanged across various counterfactual scenarios \cite{personalized,selective}, which is ultimately similar to the fairness of language models except that we focus on user representations other than attribute-related words. \citeauthor{personalized} and \citeauthor{selective} explored personalized counterfactual fairness for traditional RS, where \cite{personalized} is developed for matching-based RS while \cite{selective} is for sequential-based RS.
+However, counterfactual fairness for LLM-based RS has largely been unexplored, which has unique challenges to solve as we mentioned before.
+Furthermore, existing methods are not directly applicable to LLM-based recommendation.
+For example, \citeauthor{personalized} requires updating all parameters in the model for each feature, which is not parameter-efficient and thus unsuitable for large language models. \citeauthor{selective} appends a prefix prompt and an adapter to the model for improving fairness on sequential recommendation.
+However, for each attribute combination, a new prefix prompt and a new adapter must be trained from scratch, and thus the method cannot properly handle the exponential combination of attributes.
+As a result, developing fairness-aware methods for LLM-based recommendation is highly needed.